Father Christmas

 (Lt-Col. Laurie to Wife, 24 Dec 1914)

-On 25 December 1914, George Brenton Laurie described the Christmas truce in No Man’s Land as “English and German, begin to swarm out to meet each other.”
+On 25 December 1914, George Brenton Laurie was one of the few Canadian-born officers to witness the so-called Christmas truce in No Man’s Land.
+He recorded the encounter in a letter to his wife: “Then we saw both sides, English and German, begin to swarm out to meet each other; we thought it wiser to keep our men in, because we did not trust the Germans.”
 Suspicious, Laurie initially held his men back before going to investigate himself.
-The Germans complimented the colonel on his battalion’s marksmanship and were eager to learn if the Canadian Division had arrived yet.
+As both side met, the Germans complimented the colonel on his battalion’s marksmanship and were eager to learn if the Canadian Division had arrived to the front yet.
 The armistice held for two days until both sides resumed the fighting.

 So now this is the queer position of affairs: we fire a pistol shot off at 12 midnight to-night by arrangement, and they reply with some shots over our heads, after which things continue to hum as before.
 You have no idea how pleasant everything seems with no rifle bullets or shells flying about.
 I need hardly tell you that we have kept our men ready in the trenches all the same, as we do not trust our friends further than we can see them.

-Born on 13 October 1867 in Halifax, Nova Scotia, Colonel Laurie was the son of General John Wimburn Laurie (1835—1912), an English-born veteran of Crimea, the Indian Mutiny, the first Boer War, and the 1885 Northwest Rebellion.
+Born on 13 October 1867 in Halifax, Nova Scotia, Colonel Laurie was the son of General John Wimburn Laurie (1835—1912), an English-born veteran of the Crimean War, the Indian Mutiny, the first Boer War, and the 1885 Northwest Rebellion.
 The elder Laurie had been Conservative MP in the Canadian Parliament (1887—1891) and MP in the British Parliament (1895—1906).
 While serving on the Western Front in December 1914, Colonel Laurie realized that he was spending Christmas in the trenches “like my father did exactly 60 years ago.”Laurie

 In 1885, George Laurie joined the 2nd Battalion of the Royal Irish Rifles while they were stationed in Halifax.
 He accompanied the regiment to Egypt in 1888, and fought in Boer War, in which one of his brothers was killed.
 In 1912, Laurie was promoted to lieutenant colonel in command of the 1st Battalion, Royal Irish Rifles, which he led to France as part of the British Expeditionary Force in November 1914.